wso2/docs-is/en/docs/samples/risk-based-adaptive-auth.md

 ## Scenario

-Consider a business use case where a bank wants to prompt an additional authentication step when a user attempts to log in to the system after a doing a transaction of over $10,000.
-This usecase can be achieved by creating a Siddhi application in WSO2 SP and configuring a conditional authentication script in the service provider configuration of the WSO2 Identity Server (WSO2 IS).
+Consider a business use case where a bank wants to prompt an additional authentication step when a user attempts to log in to the system after after performing a transaction of above $10,000.
+This usecase can be achieved by creating a Siddhi application in WSO2 SP and configuring a conditional authentication script in the service provider configuration of WSO2 Identity Server (WSO2 IS).

 ----